Jeimer Candelario Player Props: Nationals vs. Marlins

 Jeimer Candelario At The Plate

-- Candelario is batting .245 with 17 doubles, two triples, eight home runs and 24 walks.
+- Candelario is hitting .252 with 20 doubles, two triples, eight home runs and 24 walks.

-- In 26.6% of his games this season, Candelario has picked up at least one RBI.
-In 11 of those games (17.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 26.2% of his games this season, Candelario has driven in at least one run.
+In 11 of those games (16.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.